Seattle.gov Home Page

 As weather forecasters predict an unusually long stretch of record and near-record high temperatures in Seattle this week, Seattle City Light wants to remind its customers that they can stay cool while conserving energy and keeping their electricity bills low.

-One of the best ways to keep your house cool is not to let the outside heat inside.
+One of the best ways to keep your house cool is to keep the outside heat from getting inside.
 Keeping the windows closed during the day and covered by blinds or drapes can significantly reduce the amount of heat gained through a window.
 Better yet, install an exterior shade.
 Also, good insulation not only keeps your house warm in the winter, it helps keep you cool in the summer.
-Other money-saving tips include:

 Give appliances a break.
 Limit the use of ranges and stoves, dishwashers, dryers, washing machines and other heat-producing equipment especially during mid-day.